 The new rules for self-employed people on Universal Credit are to set to be some of most complex ever designed and will prove devastating for the lowest earning workers.
 Self-employed people could find business ideas rejected by panels of government busy-bodies or face having to cancel organised work to attend workfare, all whilst attempting to battle unprecedented levels of red tape.

 Under current rules, low paid self-employed people who work 30 hours a week can claim Working Tax Credit.
 This is a lower amount of benefit than Jobseekers Allowance and is removed at a lower rate when wages increase.
 Housing Benefit can also still be claimed, at a reduced rate dependent on earnings.
 This has meant that self employed workers can take work, or develop a business, without being forced to sign on and off unemployment benefits everytime they earn anything.
-Much like Working and Child Tax Credits, which are payable to those with children working over 30 hours a week, this ended the situation for parents and the self-employed which left some people better off on benefits than on taking up low paid work.
+Much like Working and Child Tax Credits, which are payable to those with children working a certain number of hours a week, this ended the situation for parents and the self-employed which left some people better off on benefits than on taking up low paid work.